bergercookie/taskw-ng/README.md

 This is a python API for the [Taskwarrior](http://taskwarrior.org) command line task manager.

-It mainly contains the `taskw_ng.TaskWarriorShellout` class
+It mainly contains the `taskw_ng.TaskWarrior` class.

 ## Getting `taskw-ng`